iredmail/docs/howto/sql.create.domain.catchall.account.md

-# SQL: Create domain catch-all account for SQL backend
+# SQL: Add domain catch-all account

 With default setting, iRedMail will reject emails sent to non-existing mail accounts under hosted mail domains.
 If you want to accept these emails, you